This section provides an overview of Teleport Database Access inner workings.

 Teleport Database Service uses client certificate authentication with self-hosted database servers.

-See respective configuration guides for PostgreSQL and MySQL for details on configuring client certificate authentication.
+See respective guides for details on configuring client certificate authentication.

-See RDS configuration guide for details on configuring IAM authentication.
+See respective guides for details on configuring IAM/AD authentication.

 Next steps